sashabryl/newspaper-agency/README.md

 # Newspaper Agency
-An app for tracking the publications of a newspaper agency.
+An app for tracking and managing the publications of a newspaper agency and its staff.

 ## Check it out!
 [Newspaper agency deployed to ](LINK)